official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-461. Mr John Grainger, FCO Legal Counsellor in the Middle East Department, advised on 21 March that any action by HMG to assist any group to overthrow the regime in Iraq by violent means would be contrary to international law; and that any use of force with the objective of changing the Iraqi regime would be unlawful.163 But regime change would not be unlawful if it was a consequence of the use of force permitted by international law.
+461. Mr John Grainger, FCO Legal Counsellor in the Middle East Department, advised on 21 March that any action by HMG to assist any group to overthrow the regime in Iraq by violent means would be contrary to international law; and that any use of force with the objective of changing the Iraqi regime would be unlawful.[^163] But regime change would not be unlawful if it was a consequence of the use of force permitted by international law.

-162 Minute Sedwill to Patey, 18 March 2002, ‘Iraq’.
+[^162]: Minute Sedwill to Patey, 18 March 2002, ‘Iraq’.
-163 Minute Grainger to PS [FCO], 21 March 2002, ‘Iraq: Regime Change’.
+[^163]: Minute Grainger to PS [FCO], 21 March 2002, ‘Iraq: Regime Change’.

 468

-The Report of the Iraq Inquiry462.
-Mr Ricketts sent a personal minute advising Mr Straw that:
+462. Mr Ricketts sent a personal minute advising Mr Straw that:

 “By sharing Bush’s broad objective, the Prime Minister can help shape how it is defined and the approach to achieving it.
 In the process he can bring home … some of the realities which will be less evident from Washington.
-He can help Bush make good decisions by telling him things his own machine probably isn’t.”164
+He can help Bush make good decisions by telling him things his own machine probably isn’t.”[^164]

 463. Mr Ricketts added that “broad support for the objective” brought “two real problems which need discussing”.
 The first was the threat from Iraq on which Mr Ricketts wrote,